 Some sites have their pages filled with ads, so you still have competition.
 But, while side banners are more likely to be affected by banner blindness, native ads are likely to be contextually relevant to the sites on which they appear.

 And although you may do your best to optimize your contextual targeting strategy, errors might happen.

 When placing banners on a website, there is a chance for the web page’s article to share an opposing view to what you are selling, although it fits all your criteria.

 And the worst part is that you won’t even know that Google placed your cupcake ads on a webpage with a sugar-free lifestyle article.

-When doing contextual advertising on the Google Display Network, your ad is eligible to show on a webpage if your adverts match the meaning and the language of the page.
+- When doing contextual advertising on the Google Display Network, your ad is eligible to show on a web page if your adverts match the page’s meaning and language.

 - Contextual targeting is sometimes confused with behavioral targeting.
 The difference is that the contextual ads will appear on pages with related content, and the behavioral ads will appear to users with certain behavior, regardless of a web page’s content.